dhappy/ecesis/README.md

 Connect to `#ebooks` and `#cinch-bots` as `hugobot` on [IRCHighway](irc://irc.irchighway.net/#ebooks), and listen for commands.

 There are really only two commands: `que` and `deq`.
 The first populates a queue with shares of books that don't have data.
-The seconds begins clearning the queue by requesting the given share and repeatining after the download completes.
+The seconds begins clearing the queue by requesting the given share and repeating after the download completes.

+* `rake export:gutenberg`

+For the Gutenberg data, create a forest of links of the format:

+* `book/by/#{author}/#{title}` → `.../gutenberg/1/2/3/1234/`
+* `book/by/#{title}(, #{author})?` → `.../gutenberg/1/2/3/1234/`

+In each directory there is also a link `...` → `../...` which, ultimately extends outside the tree.
+On uptake, links into `...` create contextualizations between branch ids.